Translated by Hilary Keyes

 In this article, we introduce the most convenient routes to take when traveling from Shinjuku, Shibuya, and Ginza to Tsukiji, home of the largest fish market not only in Japan but in the world!

-Tsukiji Fish Market, located in the Chuo ward of Tokyo, is not only the largest fish market in Japan, but also in the world and as such sees countless visitors from overseas each day.
+Tsukiji Fish Market, located in the Chuo ward of Tokyo, is not only the largest fish market in Japan, but also in the world and as such sees countless visitors each day.
+The inner market has been relocated to Toyosu, but people can still enjoy sampling some of the best sushi, seafood, and street food here, and shopping around the outer market.

 Tsukiji can be easily reached from most parts of Tokyo, and it is this ease of access that it is well-known for.
 Today, we will go over the best routes to take to Tsukiji from Shinjuku, Shibuya, and Ginza.